 Sapa is an unmissable town in the far north of Vietnam, surrounded by amazing mountains and hill-tribe villages in the most stunning scenery.
-The bus routes, with times and prices are shown in the tables below – just click on the BOOK IT link to book your bus ticket.
+The bus routes, with times and prices, are shown in the tables below – just click on the BOOK button to book your bus ticket.